AKSW/sante/readme.md

 Service up and running ;-) ...
 ```
 You can now access and query your knowledge graph at [http://localhost:8080](http://localhost:8080).
-Notice that in the example above we also include RDFS, RDF and OWL ontologies, that's because we need their information for correctly instantiate FOAF ontology.
+Notice that in the example above, we also include RDFS, RDF, and OWL ontologies.
+That's because we need their information to correctly instantiate FOAF ontology.
 In case the SPARQL endpoint does not contain all necessary information, SANTé will not be capable of retrieving or searching for it and will display the information as ```Unavailable```.

 2) Download one of the available SANTé runnable jar files.